JustBerkhout/nectar-tutorials/ardc/intermediate/object-storage/object-storage.md

 - Understanding of -and access to- your OpenStack `.rc`-file
 - An allocation with an Object Storage quota

+## Survey

+Survey
+: How will you use this tutorial?
+ - Only read through it
+ - Read it and complete the exercises
+: What is your current level of experience?
+ - Novice
+ - Intermediate
+ - Proficient

 ## Nectar Dashboard